-Duke Gardens strives to welcome all visitors.
+Duke Gardens strives to welcome all visitors, and safety and accessibility are top priorities.

 Garden Access